warn users that crontab is not supported

 Given this information, I have a feature request for the dev team.
 Can you ask them to install a default crontab for root that basically contains a message that it's managed by TrueNAS and shouldn't be edited directly by end users.
 I'm thinking something along the lines of the message that Network Manager places in resolv.conf on Linux.
 Let me know if it's better for me to file a separate ticket with this feature request in it.
 Thanks!

-#4 Updated by Kris Moore over 2 years ago
+#4 Updated by Kris Moore about 3 years ago

 - Status changed from Unscreened to 15